janechu/tooling-demo/slides.md

 ## What is FAST tooling?

-FAST tooling is a set of libraries that provide
+FAST tooling is a set of libraries that provide the ability to edit and navigate through data trees that are referred to as data dictionaries.

 ## How does this all work?